salrashid123/workspace_saml_app/README.md

 #### Mapping Groups

-You can also define an attribute map for a group which will convey an attribute that defines a set of group the user maybe a member of
+You can also define an attribute which will convey a list of predefined groups the user is a member of

-Suppose user below is a member of these five groups
+Suppose user below is a member of these six groups

 ```bash
 gcloud identity groups memberships search-transitive-groups \